What are Early Symptoms of Mesothelioma

 3. Pericardial Mesothelioma - The rarest form, this occurs in the lining around the heart.

 The key to early detection—and the best chance of effective treatment—is recognizing the early symptoms of mesothelioma.
 So, what should you be looking out for?
-Stay tuned as we unpack the early warning signs you should be aware of.
+Stay tuned as we discuss the early warning signs you should be aware of.
 You might just be the superhero your own body needs!

 2. Early Symptoms of Pleural Mesothelioma